The Scarlet Pumpernickel

 The Scarlet Pumpernickel is a 1950 Warner Bros.
 Looney Tunes theatrical cartoon short, directed by Chuck Jones and written by Michael Maltese.
 The cartoon was released on March 4, 1950, and stars Daffy Duck along with a number of other prominent Looney Tunes characters.
 The title is a play on the 1905 novel The Scarlet Pimpernel.

 In 1994 it was voted No. 31 of the 50 Greatest Cartoons of all time by members of the animation field.

 Plot

 Daffy Duck, tired of comedic roles, pitches a dramatic script called The Scarlet Pumpernickel to studio head J.L.
 In the story, the daring Scarlet Pumpernickel (played by Daffy) outsmarts the Lord High Chamberlain (Porky Pig) to rescue Lady Melissa (Melissa Duck) from having to marry the villainous Grand Duke (Sylvester the Cat).

 When Daffy realizes that he has neglected to write an ending, he ad-libs a chaotic climax involving various natural disasters.
-Warner, still unimpressed, asks, "Is that all?"; Daffy, exhausted, declares that the story ends with the Scarlet Pumpernickel's comedic "suicide", as he produces a revolver and fires a shot through his director's cap before dropping to the floor.
+J.L., still unimpressed, asks, "Is that all?"; Daffy, exhausted, declares that the story ends with the Scarlet Pumpernickel's comedic "suicide", as he produces a revolver and fires a shot through his director's cap before dropping to the floor.
 Still lying down, Daffy looks up at the audience and comments to them, "It's getting so you have to kill yourself to sell a story around here!" before the cartoon irises out.